-June represents the halfway point of the year, being the sixth of the twelve months of both the Gregorian calendar which we use currently in the West… and also the earlier Julian calendar, named for Julius Caesar, namesake of July.
-Where do we get the name for June?
+June represents the year’s halfway point, the sixth of the twelve months of both the Gregorian calendar, which we currently use in the West, and the earlier Julian calendar, named for Julius Caesar, the namesake of July.

 - The first and more likely origin is the Roman goddess Juno, wife of Jupiter, who was referred to as Hera by the Greeks.
-She is the patroness of marriages, and most marriages happen during the month of June.
+She is the patroness of marriages, and most marriages happen during June.
 It was considered good luck to get married during June, though the good weather and school vacation could have something to do with it now.

-The second possibility Ovid suggested is that that the month was named for Iuniores which is Latin for “young people” in the same way that May is named for “elders” or Maiores.
-And as we all recall from Indiana Jones and the Last Crusade there was no J in Latin in the 1st century.
+- Ovid also suggested that the month was named for Iuniores, Latin for “young people,” in the same way that May is named for “elders” or Maiores.
+And as we all recall from the movie “Indiana Jones and the Last Crusade,” there was no J in Latin in the 1st century.

-June contains the festival days in the Christian calendar for the birth of St. John the Baptist, which occurred 6 months before the nativity of Jesus.
-It also celebrates the festivals of St. Peter and St. Paul the patron saints of Rome.
-And in Rome, if you throw in the Basilica of St. Mary Major in Rome, you have Peter, Paul and Mary, no relation to the folk music group.
+June contains the festival days in the Christian calendar for the birth of St. John the Baptist, which occurred six months before the nativity of Jesus.
+It also celebrates the festivals of St. Peter and St. Paul, the patron saints of Rome.
+And in Rome, if you throw in the Basilica of St. Mary Major in Rome, you have “Peter, Paul, and Mary,” no relation to the folk music group.

 So June is more than just Dads and Grads.